Sridevi0606/fooddelivery/README.md

 # fooddelivery

-A food delivery website where you will be given options of four hotels present in hubli,karnataka and the dishes present in the hotel
+A food delivery website where you will be given options of four hotels present in Hubli,karnataka and the dishes present in the hotel
 #
 You can order the dishes ,pay and complete the order
 #